Nisab

-In Sharia (Islamic Law) niṣāb (نِصاب) is the minimum amount that a Muslim must have before being obliged to give zakat.
+In Sharia (Islamic Law) niṣāb (نِصاب) is the minimum amount of wealth that a Muslim must have before being obliged to give zakat.
 Zakat is determined based on the amount of wealth acquired; the greater one's assets, the greater the zakat value.
-Unlike income tax in secular states niṣāb is not subject to special exemptions.
+Unlike taxable income in secular states, niṣāb is not subject to special exemptions.

-Each category of zakatable valuables has its own niṣāb.
-The niṣāb of gold is 20 dinārs and the nisab of silver is 200 dirhams for silver based on the original 1 to 10 exchange rate.
-The niṣāb of crops is five wasaq, and the nisab of livestock varies depending on the type of animal.

-Niṣāb of Gold and Silver
+Niṣāb of gold and silver

-The value of the niṣāb is calculated in dinār coins and dirḥam coins.
-The dinār is a gold coin weighing one mithqal (4.25 grams) and the dirḥam is a silver coin weighing 0.7 mithqal (2.975 grams).
-The relation between 20 dinārs and 200 dirḥams which is part of the definition of niṣāb reflects the contemporary exchange value between the dinār and the dirḥam of 1 to 10 in the early days of Islam.
-In later times the exchange rate between the two Sharia coins changed according to market values, and so exchange rates of 1 to 11 and 1 to 12 are seen in early fiqh literature.
-This exchange rate has varied even more in the last few centuries.
-The shift in exchange rate meant that in later times 20 dinārs became more expensive in market value than 200 dirḥams.
-Despite this the definition of niṣāb has not been altered throughout Islamic history, and therefore a choice is created between the value of 20 dinārs and the value of 200 dirḥams.
-Both values are accepted in Shariah, and so one can choose to pay the value of either of them.
+The value of the niṣāb was originally set at 20 dinār or 200 dirham.
+The dinār is a gold coin weighing one mithqal (4.25 grams) and the dirham is a silver coin weighing 0.7 mithqal (2.975 grams).
+The relation of 20 dinār and 200 dirham reflects the contemporary exchange value between the dinār and the dirham of 1 to 10 in the early days of Islam.
+Over time, the exchange rate between gold and silver has shifted, so 20 dinār has become more expensive in market value than 200 dirham.
+Despite this, the definition of niṣāb has not been altered throughout Islamic history.
+Both values are accepted in Shariah, and so one can choose to pay zakat if his wealth reached the value of either of them.

-The niṣāb is applicable to the cumulative stock of dinārs, dirḥam and any other zakatable valuables, such as merchandise that has been in store for at least one year.
+The niṣāb is applicable to the cumulative stock of dinār, dirham and any other zakatable valuables, such as merchandise that has been in store for at least one year.
 As long as the total value of the zakatable valuables exceeds the value of the niṣāb, zakat must be paid.

 Some modern scholars have accepted that since dinārs and dirhams are no longer readily available the best solution is to calculate the niṣāb using a mithqal of pure gold as a reference.
 Although this is not an exact calculation it is considered a valid approximation given current circumstances.

-Niṣāb of Currency

-The dominant opinion among contemporary Muslim jurists is that Zakat extends to modern exchangeable currencies, this imposed unprecedented challenge to the calculation of nisab.
+Modern interpretation

+The nisab of gold and silver has been interpreted to extend to modern currencies, and the modern value of the nisab is determined each year using the gold and silver exchange rates.

+Another modern problem regarding nisab is whether to use the value of gold (dinar) or silver (dirham).
 To overcome this problem, most contemporary jurists follow one of two approaches: